 Description: Scholarships, apprenticeships and/or fellowships in theater, playwrighting, dance performance, choreography, and film.

 Eligibility: Applicants must be U.S. citizens or have permanent resident status at the time of application.
 Additionally, all applicants (except for playwrighting) must be nominated by a non-profit organization (school or company) with which they will be affiliated during the grant period (September 1, 2015-August 31, 2016).

 Application Deadline: Spring (different date for each program)

 Description: For public service commitment anywhere in the world immediately following graduation.
 You may design your own proposal or work with an established public service organization

 Eligibility: Applicants must be graduating from a U.S. college/university, but may be non-US citizens.

 Description: Provides funding to students pursuing graduate degrees in public service fields.

 Award: Up to $30,000

-Eligibility: Applicants must U.S. citizens who are college juniors at the time of selection.
+Eligibility: Applicants must be U.S. citizens who are college juniors at the time of selection.
 Applicants must work with a faculty representative (Lynn Miller is the Hampshire faculty rep).
 Application process begins in October.